 Mountain biking, hiking, sailing, and run timing all have different modes that allow you to track a wide range of activities in great detail.

-Aside from that, the majority of smartwatches support contactless payments, phone updates, and access to Garmin’s app store.
+Aside from that, most smartwatches support contactless payments, phone updates, and access to Garmin’s app store.

-Overall, it appears to be a smartwatch with a range of features, which is needed to justify the high price.
+Overall, it appears to be a smartwatch with various features, which is needed to justify the high price.

 It is available in three sizes, giving those with slimmer wrists or who prefer the feel of a rugged, chunky watch on their wrist more options.

 Along with the most recent health and sport monitoring technology from Garmin, it also includes smartwatch features such as the ability to check updates, make purchases, listen to music, and access Garmin’s Connect IQ Store.